 Each student also learns how to perform CPR (Cardiopulmonary Resuscitation) and how to use an AED (Automated External Defibrillator) while they’re waiting for their test results.

-Every family will meet with a health care professional to discuss the results of their child's testing, and will leave with a copy of their EKG report and will receive an emailed summary report of their visit.
+Every family will meet with a health care professional to discuss the results of their child’s testing, and will leave with a copy of their EKG and will receive a summary report of their visit.

 Parent Heart Watch reports that 2% of youth that are screened are diagnosed with a heart abnormality or concern, while 1% are diagnosed with a life-threatening heart condition.
 We have found these statistics to hold true, with an even higher-than-average rate of significant findings at our recent heart screening events.

 We currently have over 40 school districts on our waiting list to host a Heart Screening.
 Unfortunately, we are unable to accommodate additional requests at this time.
 Our screenings are held at school facilities.
 We are unable to host screenings at private facilities and clubs.